Language and the euro: German

-Plural: In German, Euro and Euro are used as both singular and plural when following a numeral, as is the case with all units of measurement of masculine (e.g. Meter, Dollar) or neuter gender (e.g. Kilo[gramm], etc.).
+Plural: In German, Euro and Cent are used as both singular and plural when following a numeral, as is the case with all units of measurement of masculine (e.g. Meter, Dollar) or neuter gender (e.g. Kilo[gramm], etc.).
 However, when talking about individual coins, the plurals Euros and Cents are used.

 The only other marked case is the genitive singular, which is (des) Euros or, alternatively, des Euro.

 Pronunciation: The beginning of the word Euro is pronounced in German with the diphthong /de/, which sounds similar to /ɔɪ/, the 'oi' in the English word "oil".

 The spelling of the word Cent is not well adapted to German spelling conventions because these strive to avoid ambiguous letter-sound correspondences.
 Initial letter C is often used in loanwords and corresponds to various pronunciations depending on the language of origin (e.g. [s] in Centime, /[tʃ]/ in Cello, /[ts]/ in Celsius and [k] in Café).
 Most of these words are therefore eventually spelt phonetically (e.g. Kaffee, Tschechien (Czech Republic), Zentimeter).

 Latin words beginning with "ce" such as centum (hundred) traditionally represent /[ts]/ in German, and German words derived from these have therefore long been spelt with a Z, which represents /[ts]/ (as in Zentrum (centre), Zentimeter (centimetre), etc.).
 Equivalently, some German speakers pronounce the beginning of the word "Cent" /[ts]/, but since they are familiar with the English pronunciation of the American unit cent, most people pronounce it [s].

 As these are nouns, both Euro and Cent are capitalised in German.